OneBusAway/onebusaway-android/REBRANDING.md

 `USE_FIXED_REGION` - Valid values are `true` and `false` - If true, then the app will be fixed to the region information provided for this brand dimension in the `build.gradle`.
 If false, then the app will function with the normal multi-region process, and work across various regions defined in the Regions API.
 This value is false for the original OneBusAway brand so it supports multi-region.

+**Configuration Pelias API key for geocoding**

+If trip planning is active, you'll need to provide an API key for [geocode.earth](https://geocode.earth/).

+Add the following to `onebusaway-android/gradle.properties`:

+`Pelias_oba=XXXXXX`

+...where `XXXXXX` is your API key.
+Note that the suffix of `_oba` can be changed to configure API keys for other build flavors.

 ## Examples

 Here's an example of how configuration options are set up for the sample agency "Agency X" in `build.gradle`: